dhirendra2775/project-2/README.md

 # comment
- this is for git up training.
+ this is for git hub training.
+ created by me